-Between November and December 2020 the Commission audited a random sample of approved providers across Australia to assess their understanding of refunding obligations, liquidity management systems and the Liquidity Standard requirements.
+Between November and December 2020 the Commission reviewed a random sample of approved providers across Australia to assess their understanding of refunding obligations, liquidity management systems and the Liquidity Standard requirements.

-This enabled the Commission to identify areas of concern and deliver targeted education and support for providers to help them improve compliance rates.
+This enabled the Commission to identify areas of concern and deliver targeted education and support for providers to help them improve their compliance.